GalHillel/F5-Assignment/README.md

 # DevOps Intern – Home Assignment

-This repository contains a containerized Nginx server configuration and a Python-based test suite, orchestrated using Docker Compose.
-The project demonstrates infrastructure-as-code, automated testing, and CI/CD practices.

 ## How to Run
 ### Prerequisites
 * Docker & Docker Compose installed on your machine.